ruubhagat/parallel-bittorrent-client/README.md

 *   **Downloaded Files:** Each worker (Rank `X`) will save downloaded files into a directory named `rank_X_download/` created in the current working directory where the command was run.
 Resume data (`.fastresume` files) will also be saved within these directories.
 *   **Final Summary:** Rank 0 (Coordinator) will print a table summarizing the total download/upload, ratio, and status for each worker once all workers have reported completion or timeout.

-## Architectural Notes

-*   **MPI for Task Distribution:** MPI is used for the high-level coordination: Rank 0 sends the torrent information to worker ranks, and workers send their final statistics back to Rank 0.
-*   **OpenMP for Intra-Process Parallelism:**
-    *   Within each MPI worker process, OpenMP is used to enable multi-threading.
-    *   `libtorrent` is configured to use a number of internal threads (e.g., for hashing) based on the OpenMP environment (`omp_get_max_threads()`).
-    *   A dummy OpenMP parallel loop is included in the worker's main alert processing loop to demonstrate active OpenMP thread utilization.
-*   **Peer List Management:** Peer discovery, connection, and management (including "changing peer lists" as per the problem statement's suggestion) are handled internally by each `libtorrent::session` based on trackers, DHT, PEX, and peer behavior.
-This client does not implement custom inter-MPI-rank peer list sharing or manipulation.